Advanced Leadership development to include People Skills.

 Available expertise that should be listened to

-The author of “The Managers Guide to Globalization”, Dr Stephen H. Rhinesmith believes the ability to develop an effective global strategy and structure, and then align and execute it through an appropriate corporate culture ultimately depends on the global managers people skills.
+The author of “The Managers Guide to Globalization”, Dr. Stephen H. Rhinesmith believes the ability to develop an effective global strategy and structure, and then align and execute it through an appropriate corporate culture ultimately depends on the global manager's people skills.

 “In the end, global leadership is all about people and one’s ability to understand and empathize with people who have very different views of the world.
 Since 90% of the world’s population is relationship-oriented first and task-oriented second, it is very difficult to be a successful global leader without the ability to establish authentic relations with a diversity of talented people around the world who are needed to make any global venture a success. - Stephen Rhinesmith

-Rhinesmith’s work focuses on how to navigate complexity, diversity and uncertainty in different economic and cultural environments, and his book is particular useful for global managers and HR professionals that seek to be the best.
+Rhinesmith’s work focuses on how to navigate complexity, diversity and uncertainty in different economic and cultural environments, and his book is particularly useful for global managers and HR professionals that seek to be the best.

 Kozai’s GCI framework represents a beautiful overview of the competencies that are essential for global leaders and gives a foundational approach for the development managers require to be successful global leaders.

 Created in 2000, it factors Inter-Cultural Intelligence and People Skills across three categories: Perception Management, Relationship Management, and Self Management.